Cybersecurity requirements for Financial Services companies

 • Bank Secrecy Act (BSA): The BSA is a US regulation also known as the Currency and Foreign Transactions Reporting Act.
 Its focus is on preventing money laundering and financing terrorism.

 • Gramm–Leach–Bliley Act (GLBA): GLBA is a US federal regulation designed to protect customers of financial institutions.
-Financial services organizations must protect customer data and disclose data sharing with third parties.
+Financial services organisations must protect customer data and disclose data sharing with third parties.

 • Financial Industry Regulatory Authority (FINRA): FINRA requires US brokers to be registered and licensed.
 It includes requirements for protecting customer data from exposure and cyber threats.
 This is not a complete list of financial industry regulations and standards, and the regulatory landscape is changing rapidly.
 Financial institutions should research applicable regulations and incorporate their requirements into a corporate cybersecurity strategy.